The Top 10 Sciatica Exercise Mistakes Seniors Must Avoid

 Mistake #2: Ignoring Proper Form

 When performing any exercise routine, seniors must focus on the correct form.
-And technique to protect themselves from further injury.
+And a technique to protect themselves from further injury.

 Proper form aligns the spine, preventing strain on the lower back.
 And can help distribute pressure evenly throughout the body.